Eileen9977/Calculator-in-Scheme/Calculator-in-Scheme/Demo.md

 -> attention: if statements and while loops can only be used through function definition; that to say, we can only apply if statement and while loops when they are defined inside of a function

 -> both if statements and while loops allow nesting

+-> while loop would not break until the condition is evaluted to false;

 ### if statement
 (1) if statement contains three signals:   *condition*  if  *if-true statements*  else  *if-false statements*  endif